The Pa'akai We Bring

 Minimum Tech Specs

-and toured with 5 performers and 1 stage manager.
+This production will tour with 4 performers and 1 stage manager.

 HTY has been awarded the prestigious 2022 CTFA Corey Medallion presented by the Childrenʻs Theatre Foundation of America and honors recipients for their significant achievements for the enrichment of children in the US and Canada.
 To learn more about the award, please read the following Broadway World article here.